MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 Not applicable to the Azure Information Protection client for Windows or the Rights Management sharing application for Windows.

 ###### Footnote 3
-Not included in the Azure Information Protection client for Windows.
-In this client, the Export usage right includes the ability to remove protection.
+Included when users choose Co-Author when they select custom permissions from the Azure Information Protection client or Rights Management sharing application.
+Not included when administrators choose Co-Author from the Azure management portals.

 ## Rights included in the default templates
 The following table lists the usage rights that are included when the default templates are created.
 The usage rights are listed by their [common name](#usage-rights-and-descriptions).